maescoder/rescue-force/README.md

 ---

 <div align="center">
-  <p>Built with ❤️ by Maescoders to help animals find their forever homes.</p>
+  <p>Built with ❤️ by GC Coders to help animals find their forever homes.</p>
 </div>